For our military students

 Dr. Katherine Porter.

-The Learning and Writing Center share the University's Benedictine
+The Center for Student Learning, Writing, and Advising share the University's Benedictine

 commitment to hospitality and welcomes all students.
 In the spirit of